ncatlab/nlab-content/pages/2/7/1/2/2172/content.md

-The material previously on this page referred to [PlanetMath](http://planetmath.org/encyclopedia/LogicalGraph.html).
+The material previously referred to on this page may be found at [MyWikiBiz](http://mywikibiz.com/Logical_graph).

 [[!redirects Logical Graph]]